clij/clij-apeer-template/README.md

-# CLAPEER
+# clij-apeer-template
-CLAPEER is an example module for [Apeer](https://apeer.com) running GPU-accelerated image proessing using [CLIJ](https:///clij.github.io).
+This is an example module for [Apeer](https://apeer.com) running GPU-accelerated image proessing using [CLIJ](https:///clij.github.io).